medalhas/MyRaffle/README.md

 ## 🛠️ Available Scripts

-- `npm run dev` - Start the development server
+- `yarn dev` - Start the development server
-- `npm run build` - Build the project for production
+- `yarn build` - Build the project for production
-- `npm run preview` - Preview the production build locally
+- `yarn preview` - Preview the production build locally
-- `npm run lint` - Run ESLint to check for code issues
+- `yarn lint` - Run ESLint to check for code issues

 ## 🎮 How to Use